gumaerc-testorg/11.941-spring-2011/content/resources/village.md

 title: A photo of a cluster of floating homes that are built on a flood plain in Peru
 uid: 792aff3c-b91c-0497-501c-65b69c9fe1a9
 ---
+A floating town in Belen Peru that is built on the flood plain.
+All homes are built on rafts and float during the wet season.
+MIT Student